by Donald E. Sheppard ©2016 NACC|

 During my research, I, Donald E. Sheppard, have visited every site mentioned in this report to verify my interpretations of source data.
 My interest is purely avocational, however.
 I have helped scientists find things over the years - quarters, transportation, sponsorship, volunteer diggers, favorable publicity and significant sites (including the Tatham Mound, photos below) using historic documentation and dogged persistence.
 In the process, I have learned a few things about our country, and a lot about how difficult it is to trudge the many swamps DeSoto was supposed, by "Official" trail seekers, to have crossed.

 ABOUT THIS PRESENTATION

 The study of DeSoto's conquest is inseparable from that of Panphilo de Narvaez.
 Both were Spanish conquistadors who are known to have entered and exited Florida near the same locations, within a dozen years of each other.
 Alvar Nunez Cabeza de Vaca provides us with a narrative of the Narvaez Expedition.
-DeSoto's chroniclers, who wrote their perceptions of Narvaez, and described the place where he built his boats for escape, are relied upon here for additional intelligence of his conquest.
+DeSoto's chroniclers, who wrote their perceptions of the De Vaca/Narvaez trail, and described the place where he built his boats for escape, are relied upon here for additional intelligence of his conquest.

 Once DeSoto established his winter quarters in North Florida, he dispatched his Thirty Lancers to ride back down his trail to bring forward all troops and ships left at port.
 The Lancer's journal, questionably understood but factually related by Inca, was used herein to establish distances between places which the chroniclers failed to record when they went up that trail.
 Inca's account of the Thirty Lancers will, therefore, be discussed before DeSoto's arrival in North Florida.
 I know of no other way to substantiate this incredible journey as it unfolds.